Raphael (singer)

-Miguel Rafael Martos Sánchez (born 5 May 1943), often simply referred to as Raphael, is a Spanish singer and television, film and theater actor.
-Raphael is recognized as one of the most successful Spanish singers in the world, having sold more than 70 million records worldwide in 7 languages.
-Currently, he is considered one of the most active singers of the so-called "divos of the romantic ballad", touring throughout America and Europe, transmitting for 60 years of artistic career, a repertoire full of novelty, for which his oldest songs are being recorded again,thus remastering with modern sounds closer to today's youth.
+Miguel Rafael Martos Sánchez (born 5 May 1943), known professionally as Raphael, is a Spanish singer and actor.
+He is widely recognized for his extensive vocal range and charismatic stage presence.
+His career has spanned more than six decades, leaving a lasting influence on Spanish-language popular music.

+Raphael rose to fame in the early 1960s after winning the Benidorm International Song Festival.
+He represented Spain in the Eurovision Song Contest in 1966 and 1967 with the songs "Yo soy aquél" and "Hablemos del amor", finishing in seventh and sixth place, respectively.
+In 1967, he performed at Madison Square Garden in New York City before an audience of 48,000 people.
+In 1982, he received a uranium record for surpassing 50 million records sold, making him one of the best-selling Latin music artists in history.

+He remains one of the most active performers among the so-called divos of Latin ballads, regularly touring across the Americas and Europe.
+His accolades include the Billboard Latin Music Lifetime Achievement Award in 2022 and was named Person of the Year by the Latin Recording Academy in 2025.

 Childhood

-Raphael was born Miguel Rafael Martos Sánchez in Linares, province of Jaén (Spain).
+Raphael was born Miguel Rafael Martos Sánchez in Linares (Jaén), Spain.
 As a consequence, he is nicknamed both "El Ruiseñor de Linares" ("Nightingale of Linares") and "El Divo de Linares" ("The Divo from Linares") but is also known as "El Niño".
 His family moved to Madrid when he was nine months old, and he started singing when he was just three years-old.
 He joined a children's choir at age four.
 When he was 9, he was recognized as the best child voice in Europe at a contest in Salzburg, Austria.
 His two idols, when he was growing up, and with whom he announced, on 6 October 2014, his plans to record posthumous duets with, were said to be US singer Elvis Presley and French diva Edith Piaf.